 Advanced study of one or more specific content areas in cognitive neuroscience.
-Discussion focuses on current theories, experimental research, and the multimethodological approach to cognitive neuroscience research.
+Discussion focuses on current theories, experimental research, and the multi-methodological approach to cognitive neuroscience research.
 Laboratory work includes design, execution, and analysis of original research involving cognitive neuroscience methods.
 Three class hours and three laboratory hours.
-Prerequisites: Psychology 206 and 238.
+Prerequisites: Psychology 238 and 305.

-History of Psychological Science
+• PSYCH-341 History of Psychological Science

-Review of the historical development of scientific psychology.
-Emphases are on early foundations of major conceptual issues and on the role of the reference experiment in setting the course of modern psychological research.
-Prerequisite: Psychology 206.
+Review of the historical development of experimental psychology.
+Emphases are on early foundations of major conceptual issues and on the cultural, scientific, and technological forces that set the course of modern psychological research.
+Prerequisite: Psychology 305.